goofydoog/SmsSender/README.md

 - Use placeholders `[name]` and `[date]` anywhere in your text—at send time these will be automatically replaced with the client’s actual name and appointment date/time
 - Toggle between **Edit** and **Save** modes; the keyboard automatically appears when you start typing

 Under the hood, SMS Sender uses WorkManager to reliably dispatch both single- and multi-part SMS messages (including Unicode), Room for persistent storage of contacts and schedules, and DataStore for modern key-value persistence.
 All together, it delivers a robust, efficient, and user-friendly reminder system on modern Android devices.
-(Yes, AI generated this description)
+(Yes, you are right, AI generated this description)

 ## Technologies & Libraries Used